adityamavle/IIIT-H-Tutorials/README.md

 # SRISHTI-IIIT-23
-Repo for Tutorial Assignments throughout the SRISHTI 23' IIITH internship
+Repo for Tutorial Assignments throughout the Summer Internship at IIIT Hyderabad